joellerena/I_accompany_you_to_code/README.md

 *************************************

-I accompany you to program / I accompany you to code Version 1.0
+I accompany you to program / I accompany you to code<br>
+Version 1.0<br>
-This book is a compilation of problems and exercises converted into significant learning activities in the Python programming language for students of the first years of university study.
+This book is a compilation of problems and exercises converted into significant learning activities in the Python programming language for students of the first years of university study.<br>
 A brief introduction to the introduction in algorithms and programs.
-I wish that reading this work can help you to know the world of programming by starting in this language called Python.
+I wish that reading this work can help you to know the world of programming by starting in this language called Python.<br>
-The document consists of several modules each with explanatory exercises.
+The document consists of several modules each with explanatory exercises.<br>
-Courage, in this reading I accompany you.
+Courage, in this reading I accompany you.<br>
 ...The author.

 Pd.
 The App can download it from: